frederic-perez/AmE-dictionary/data/dictionary.md

 __neorealist__
 __neoteric__
 __nepenthe__ _n_ Something that induces forgetfulness of sorrow or eases pain.
-__nepotism__ _n_ :five: The term nepotism comes from the Latin root for nephew.
-Its origins are traced to the Middle Ages practice of Catholic popes giving high-ranking religious positions to their nephews.
+__nepotism__ _n_ :six: [:scroll: The term nepotism comes from the Latin root for nephew Its origins are traced to the Middle Ages practice of Catholic popes giving high-ranking religious positions to their nephews.]
 __nerd__ _n_ :nine::m: A studious person with few social skills.
 __nerve agent__
 __nerve racking__